Mental health officer

-Being a mental health officer (MHO) with MSF is an intense but rewarding job.
+Being a mental health officer with us is an intense but rewarding job.

-Our MHOs often head a group of outreach workers and counsellors, providing care in the health facilities but also out in the community.
+As a mental health officer you'll often head a group of outreach workers and counsellors, providing care in the health facilities and in the community.

 It’s a challenging and exciting role and you would be responsible for some or all of the following: